xuzhaozheng/ilpd-extract/README.md

 ## Known Issues

-- For some braw files, the extracted `OpticalInteraxial` value is 0.
+- For some BRAW files, the extracted `OpticalInteraxial` value is 0.
 This may be caused by a camera firmware bug or an issue with the current reading method.
+- In DaVinci Resolve Studio 20.1, ILPD files need to follow the `a.b.ilpd` naming format to be designated to media pool clips.
+Therefore, using **automatic naming** is recommended (check the `Calibration File Name`, `Calibration UUID` and other options in Media Pool clip properties for more details).

 ## References